Posterior contraction in sparse Bayesian factor models for massive covariance matrices: Introduction

 \section{Introduction}

 It is now routine to collect data where the dimension $p$ is much larger than the sample size $n$, and interest focuses on the covariance structure.
-In this context, even a simple parametric model like the Gaussian distribution leads to a high-dimensional model space, since an unstructured $p \times p$ covariance matrix has $O(p^2)$ free parameters.
-It is thus necessary to reduce the effective number of parameters via imposing sparsity or some lower-dimensional structure.
-Sparse Bayesian factor models \citep{West03} provide one popular choice in applications, but currently lack theoretical support.
+In this context, even a simple parametric model like the Gaussian distribution leads to a high-dimensional model space and it becomes necessary to reduce the effective number of parameters via imposing sparsity or some lower-dimensional structure.
+Sparse Bayesian factor models \cite{West03} provide one popular choice in applications, but currently lack theoretical support.
 In this paper, we close this gap by studying asymptotic properties for scenarios in which $p$ grows faster than $n$.

-Factor models \citep{bartholomew1987latent} aim to explain dependence among multivariate observations through shared dependence on a smaller number of latent factors.
-Given $n$ i.i.d. observations $y_i \in \mathbb{R}^p$, the generic form of a latent factor model is
+Factor models \cite{bartholomew1987latent} aim to explain dependence among multivariate observations through shared dependence on a smaller number of latent factors.
+Given $n$ i.i.d. observations $y_i \in \mathbb {R}^p$, a latent factor model is given by